mddzikril/Apache-Spark-Learning/README.md

-# Apache Spark Learning
+# Apache Spark Learning Journey

-This is a documentations of my journey in learning Apache Spark
+This repository documents my learning process and experiments with **Apache Spark**, focusing on understanding distributed data processing, Spark APIs, and best practices in building scalable applications.

+---

-## Summary
+## Summary of Learning
-- Learned how to create and configure Spark applications
+- Hands-on experience in creating and configuring Spark applications.
+- Simulated a multi-core cluster locally using `local[3]` configuration.
-- Tried out Spark's DataFrame APIs and its methods
+- Explored and practiced with **Spark DataFrame APIs** and their transformations/actions.
-- Conducted Unit Testing
+- Implemented **Unit Testing** for Spark jobs to ensure correctness and reliability.
+- Learned the basics of Spark’s **logging and debugging** using Log4J.

+---

-## Tech Stack Used
+## Tech Stack
-1. Apache Spark
-2. Python Programming Language and its packages
+1. **Apache Spark** – Core distributed data processing framework
+2. **Python (PySpark)** – Primary programming language with supporting packages
-3. Log4J for application logging in Spark
+3. **Log4J** – Application logging and monitoring in Spark